egilinsky/cowrie-honeypot-splunk/README.md

-# Cowrie SSH Honeypot with Splunk Integration
+SSH Honeypot with Splunk Integration

 ## Objective
 The goal of this project was to simulate a **vulnerable SSH environment** in order to monitor and analyze unauthorized access attempts.